 Sue: Brilliant, just brilliant.

 The TARDIS travels back 400 million years and we discover that life on Earth only exists thanks to the Jagaroth’s misfortune.

 Nicol: It’s very clever.
 The twists keep coming.

 Scaroth arrives at the site of the Jagaroth’s ship in order to stop himself from starting the engines that cause the explosion.

 Duggan obliges and Scaroth is thrown back to the château in 1979, where his manservant, Herman, kills him by accident.

 Sue: That’s very funny.
 I think Herman loved him as well.

-The story is wrapped up at the top of the Eifel Tower, but Duggan isn’t asked to join the crew.
+The story is wrapped up at the top of the Eiffel Tower, but Duggan isn’t invited to join the crew.